Yes, America's Anchorman is away and this is your undocumented anchorman sitting in and honoured to be here.

 What you have is two unilingual countries occupying the same space.

-That's that's what you have in Canada.
+That's what you have in Canada.

 You have English Canada, you have French Canada, and a tiny little elite that speak both languages and run everything.